Potatzz/ms-robotics-resources.github.io/adding_pages.md

 \
 # IMPORTANT:
 When making a new page, make sure you add this to the bottom:
+\
 \[Home Page](https://potatzz.github.io/ms-robotics-resources.github.io/) || \[Table of Contents](https://potatzz.github.io/ms-robotics-resources.github.io/table_of_contents.html)
+\
 It helps people navigate back to the home page or to the table of contents :)

 You should also add your page to the table of contents page (or ask me, I'm fine with it as well).
+\
 You can do it by putting \[the text that will display](the link to your page.html) **(MAKE SURE YOU PUT .HTML INSTEAD OF .MD!)**
 \
-For this page you should do something like \[Adding Pages Guide](https://potatzz.github.io/ms-robotics-resources.github.io/adding_pages.html)
+For this page you should put something like \[Adding Pages Guide](https://potatzz.github.io/ms-robotics-resources.github.io/adding_pages.html)
+\
+also please put the pages in the correct categories...
+I don't want to have to move them or have people get confused .-.

 [Home Page](https://potatzz.github.io/ms-robotics-resources.github.io/) || [Table of Contents](https://potatzz.github.io/ms-robotics-resources.github.io/table_of_contents.html)